Transport routes affected by snow today as big freeze grips Sheffield this morning, list includes bus services

 Bus services affected by Sheffield snow:

-> The 83a is not able to reach stops between Hunters Bar and Fulwood, says Stagecoach.

-> The 86 is not able to reach stops between Abbey Roundabout and Lowedges, says Stagecoach.
+> Service 11 now operating via 1a route on Blackstock Road and is no longer serving Leighton Road.

+> First service 120 is now terminating at Ranmoor and will not serve Fulwood due to snow.
+Stagecoach service 120 is now terminating at the Royal Hallamshire Hospital due to snow.

-> Service 20 is diverting via Norton Lane, Bochum Parkway, Chesterfield Road terminating at Water tower roundabout due to the weather conditions, says First
+> Service 18 between Gleadless Townend and Bramall Lane is currently diverting via Norton LAne, Bochum Parkway, Meadowhead Roundabout and Chesterfield Road in both directions due to adverse weather.
+Hemsworth, Meersbrook and Gleadless Valley are unserved.

+> Service X17 is no longer able to serve Matlock.
+Services terminating Chesterfield.

+> Service 20 not serving estate roads and will operate via Chesterfield Road, Bochum Parkway and Norton Lane before terminating at Water Tower roundabout.
+Meersbrook and Hemsworth will be unserved.

+> Service 86 terminating at Abbey Lane roundabout and not serving Lowedges.
+Between Foxhill and Grenoside, service 86 is operating directly along Penistone Road.
+Service 86 will continue to serve Asda on Deerlands Avenue.

+> Towards Walkley, services 95 and 95a are terminating at Brook Hill Roundabout (University Square).
+Crookesmoor and Walkley unserved.

-> Service 97 is unable to serve Baslow Road due to snow and is diverting to Totley Brook terminus, say First
+> Service 97 is unable to serve the Baslow Road terminus due to snow.
+Service 97 now terminating at Totley Brook along with service 98.

+> Service 88 towards Bents Green is now terminating at Hunter's Bar roundabout due to snow.
+Bents Green now unserved.

 > First 24 Service.
 Due to ice on the bus gate turning from the A61 onto Lowedges Road, all outbound services will continue along the A61, turning around at the roundabout and back up the A61, finally left into Lowedges Road without serving the bus gate.